 If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 Osteoarthritis is a painful, debilitating condition that affects millions of people around the world and puts a significant drain on our healthcare system.
-More than 32 million Americans live with osteoarthritis, and the condition affects approximately 9.6% of men and 18.0% of women over age 60 worldwide.
-In the U.S., insurance companies spend $149.4 billion per year on medical costs for osteoarthritis, and annual out-of-pocket expenditures are $36.1 billion, for a total of $185.5 billion.
+More than 32 million Americans live with osteoarthritis, and the rate of osteoarthritis worldwide has increased by 113% since 1990.

 As the efficacy of hip and knee replacements improves, rates of joint replacements continue to rise—especially in younger demographics.
 The National Center for Health Statistics found that between 2000 and 2010, the number of hip replacement surgeries in people ages 45–54 more than doubled.
 Scientists are also making great strides in discovering how to repair and grow cartilage more effectively, developing biotechnology that will ultimately reduce the need for joint replacements.

-These advances in medical technology are welcome because they reduce chronic pain and improve function for millions of people, but unfortunately they don’t address the underlying cause of osteoarthritis.
+These advances in medical technology are welcome because they reduce chronic pain and improve function for millions of people, but unfortunately they don’t address the underlying causes of osteoarthritis.
 They also substantially increase medical costs and fuel a mentality that our bodies will inevitably break down, but that’s no problem—we can just get our joints replaced!

 Diagnostic signs, symptoms, and risk factors for osteoarthritis